junoswift13/LemoBot-Update-Logs/README.md

-# LemoBot-Update-Logs
+# LemoBot-Logs
-This is the LemoBot Update Log respiratory to keep track of past, present, and future updates.
+This is the LemoBot Logs respiratory to keep track of past, present, and future updates and status.